Kamron5505/Spotify-clone/README.md

 Frontend Developer

-GitHub
+GitHub:
 https://github.com/Kamron5505

 ---

-# ⭐ Support

-If you like this project, consider giving it a ⭐ on GitHub!

----

 <div align="center">

+### ⭐ If you like this project, give it a Star!

-### Made with ❤️ using React & Vite
+Made with ❤️ using React & Vite

 </div>